-For the 2022-2023 school year, the parties agree to a continuation of district-wide and site-based professional development and teacher preparation during the first week.
-School sites must decide the focus of each of the days based on consensus achieved through the site's Instructional Council.
+The Board of Education approved a new instructional calendar, which now includes additional instructional days and PD days.
+For the 2023-2024 school year, the parties agree to a continuation of district-directed, site-determined professional development, and educator preparation, during the first three days.
+School sites must decide the focus of each of the site-determined time based on consensus achieved through the site Instructional Council/District ICs.
+Professional Development may be held at schools if there is no availability in District facilities (i.e., Berna Facio, Rankin, City Center, and M Building)